Interview Advice for FDs

 You may be asked how you perceive the company’s position in its industry, who the firm’s competitors are, its competitive advantages, etc.

-It’s, therefore, important to research of on the basics.
+It’s, therefore, important to research the basics.
 If you have worked in the industry before, you will obviously have a distinct advantage.
-In a leadership role, you’ll probably be expected to show how would you improve the company, so understand how they operate is key.
+In a leadership role, you’ll probably be expected to show how would you improve the company, so understanding how they operate is key.

 Know your selling points (and be clear)